Mexico City Travel Guide For Explorers In 2026

 Parque Masayoshi Ohira

-This tranquil park is a little slice of Japan right in the heart of Mexico City.
-Located in the Coyoacán neighborhood, Parque Masayoshi Ohira is a hidden oasis that features traditional Japanese landscaping, koi ponds, and a serene atmosphere.
-It’s the perfect place to escape the city’s hustle and bustle for a while, and it felt like a secret retreat, where I could sit by the water and unwind.
+This park feels like a small pocket of Japan tucked right into Mexico City.
+Located in the Coyoacán neighborhood, Parque Masayoshi Ohira is a quiet escape with traditional Japanese landscaping, koi ponds, and a calm, laid-back feel.
+It’s an easy place to step away from the city for a bit—and it honestly felt like a secret spot where I could sit by the water, slow down, and reset before heading back out.

 Museo del Juguete Antiguo México (Old Toy Museum)